 As you can see, status reports don’t need to be super detailed.
 It’s about providing the most relevant information in a summarized way, indicating stakeholders if your project is on track, at-risk, or off track.

 Project status reports are an excellent way for project managers to communicate summarized information to clients, teammates and stakeholders.
-Writing status reports using Microsoft Word, Excel, or PowerPoint can be a common approach, but those tools can only go as far.
+Writing status reports using Microsoft Word, Excel Templates, or PowerPoint can be a common approach, but those tools can only go as far.
 There wouldn’t be a way to easily inform the progress of certain tasks next to each of their deadlines, or to easily create and visualize milestones, just to mention a couple of downsides.
 And this is exactly where a Gantt chart software like Instagantt can truly make a difference.

-Instagantt helps you manage your entire project, and you can also create regular project status reports.
+Instagantt, one of the best gantt chart software, helps you manage your entire project, and you can also create regular project status reports.
 Thanks to our Export & Share options, you will be able to generate check-points of your project, which you can then easily share with your clients and stakeholders, making sure everyone stays informed at all times.

 Start managing your projects efficiently & never struggle with complex tools again.